-And, I tell you, there is no gauge to measure the power of that 'right hand'.13 Hear His word spoken shortly after: 'My hand laid the foundation of the earth, and my right hand spread out the heavens'.14 'The heavens', mark you.
+And, I tell you, there is no gauge to measure the power of that 'right hand'.11 Hear His word spoken shortly after: 'My hand laid the foundation of the earth, and my right hand spread out the heavens'.12 'The heavens', mark you.

-I understand that it is currently estimated that the observable universe comprises 'at least two trillion galaxies'.15 That is 2,000,000,000 galaxies, with perhaps, on average, about 100,000,000 stars in a galaxy!
-Well then did King George follow his quotation from Miss Haskins' poem with the words, 'May that Almighty hand guide and uphold us all'.16
+It is currently estimated that the observable universe comprises hundreds of billions of galaxies,13 with, perhaps, on average, about 100,000,000,000 stars in a single galaxy!
+Well then did King George follow his quotation from Miss Haskins' poem with the words, 'May that Almighty hand guide and uphold us all'.14